 If you have any questions, reach out via email or in Office Hours.
 If you need help on the OpenLab, you can consult OpenLab Help or contact the OpenLab Community Team.

-Being an online student can be intimidating, confusing, and just plain difficult!
+Being a student can be intimidating, confusing, and just plain difficult!

 - PLAY with the website.
 You can’t break it.
 Honestly.
 I’ve tried.
 Click around on all the tabs.
 See what’s there!
-This is our classroom for the semester, so make yourself familiar with the room.
+We’ll be doing a great deal of work here this semester, so make yourself familiar with the room.

-- Start with one word that describes how you’re feeling about this course as we get started.
+- WRITE: a new post: Start with one word that describes how you’re feeling about this course as we get started.
 No need to explain, but you can if you want to.

 - Add a picture that means something to you, and explain why you chose it — why does it mean something to you?